 Talk with your attorney

-• After a discussion with your attorney about typical ownership structure, you will be prepared to sit down with your co-founders and set up the allocation of common stock among the founders and design an option pool as appropriate.
-Consider having all of the founders talk with the attorney together, so that everyone is on equal footing in terms of the information they’ve received.
+- After a discussion with your attorney about typical ownership structure, you will be prepared to sit down with your co-founders and set up the allocation of common stock among the founders and design an option pool as appropriate.
+Consider having all of the founders talk with an attorney together, so that everyone is on equal footing in terms of the information they’ve received.
+However, remember that the company’s attorney is not your personal attorney, so if you need individual advice, you should consider hiring your own counsel.

 Think about vesting of founder stock